xiaofanliang/starter-hugo-academic/content/project/SSNhotspot/index.md

 ---
-title: "Which area has clustered local social connections?
-Spatial social network (SSN) hot spot detection through scan methods"
+title: "Is Your Neighbor Your Friend?
+Scan Methods for Spatial Social Network (SSN) Hotspot Detection"
 summary: How do you find clusters of incidents/individuals that are not only geographically close to each other, but also have dense local social connections?
 tags:
 - Spatial Social Networks